Montana Digital Academy Technical Requirements

 This page only specifies the minimum technical requirements for MTDA courses.
 Some courses do require access to additional materials.
 Please see the course catalog for details.

 It is important that students have access to needed hardware and software upon beginning the course as assignment deadlines are firm.

 The minimum requirements for hardware and software are as follows:

 Hardware: Please see the minimum hardware requirements for supported operating systems.
 Student experience will be substantially enhanced when the hardware is modern and equipped to support media-intense web pages and assets.

-** Windows 7 support ends on January 14, 2020.
-On that day, MTDA will no longer support Windows 7, as it will no longer be supported by either Microsoft or our vendors.
+** Windows 7 support ended on January 14, 2020.
+MTDA longer supports Windows 7, as it no longer supported by either Microsoft or our vendors.

 Browsers: Firefox (latest stable version), Chrome (latest stable version), Internet Explorer (version 11 only; earlier versions are no longer supported by Microsoft), and Edge (latest stable version).
 Plugins: Adobe Flash (latest version), Java (latest version) and Shockwave (latest version).